Eric Adams: First 100 days

-Shortly after becoming mayor, Adams sought a waiver from the Conflicts of Interest Board to hire his brother, Bernard, for a $210,000 paying job in the NYPD where he would serve as his "personal security detail."
-Bernard started working the job on December 30, 2021, two days before Adams was inaugurated as mayor.
+Shortly after becoming Mayor, Adams sought a waiver from the Conflicts of Interest Board to hire his brother, Bernard, for a $210,000 paying job in the NYPD, where he would serve as the head of his personal security detail.
+Bernard started working the job on December 30, 2021, two days before Adams was inaugurated as Mayor.
 Adams was accused of nepotism for this pick.
 Adams said white supremacy and anarchists are on the rise and "suggested that he can trust no one in the police department as much as he can his own kin."
 He was also criticized for his hiring of Philip Banks III, a former NYPD commander, to serve as deputy mayor for public safety.
 Banks had been the subject of a federal investigation by the FBI in 2014, the same year he resigned from the police force.

-Eight days into Adams's tenure as Mayor, an apartment fire in the Bronx killed 17 people including eight children.
+Eight days into Adams's tenure as Mayor, an apartment fire in the Bronx killed 17 people, including eight children.
 In response to the fire, Adams announced that a law requiring self-closing doors to prevent smoke and fires from spreading throughout apartment buildings would be enforced.
 However, his administration faced criticism for its slow response in distributing disaster funds to those impacted by the fire.

 New York City faced a significant uptick in crime during the first months of Adams's tenure as Mayor.
 The uptick in crime was highlighted by the shooting deaths of two NYPD officers, Jason Rivera and Wilbert Mora, when responding to a domestic disturbance in Harlem.
 In response, Adams announced that he would be bringing back a police unit made up of plainclothes officers, which was disbanded by de Blasio in 2020 following the murder of George Floyd.
 The unit was officially revived on March 16, 2022.
-In the midst of the crime spree, President Joe Biden and Attorney General Merrick Garland visited New York City and vowed to work with Adams to crack down on homemade firearms, which lack traceable serial numbers and can be acquired without background checks.
-Throughout Adam's first year in office, crime continued to rise resulting in both The New York Times and the New York Post labeling his plans as "ineffectual."
+Amid the crime spree, President Joe Biden and Attorney General Merrick Garland visited New York City and vowed to work with Adams to crack down on homemade firearms, which lack traceable serial numbers and can be acquired without background checks.
+Throughout Adams's first year in office, crime continued to rise, resulting in both The New York Times and the New York Post labeling his plans as "ineffectual".